 - The screenshots shown are heavily redacted due to the sensitivity of the investigation and of the nature of the supply chain breach that was involved.

 - This environment poses a couple of challenges to the threat hunter.
 The sheer volume (100s of millions) of daily network log transactions creates a massive haystack in which to find the proverbial needle in the haystack.
 And a 45 minute IP address lease time for remote clients creates a large number of dynamic IP addresses, each with very temporary behaviors.

-While looking into a few of the security events that had been automatically classified by SSP as “relevant”, our analyst clicked on a particular IP address and pivoted to the SSP Host page.
+While looking into a few of the security events that had been automatically classified by Stamus NDR as “relevant”, our analyst clicked on a particular IP address and pivoted to the SSP Host page.